lmuntaner/tech-introduction-product-people/docs/networking/http.md

 # HTTP Protocol

 The HTTP Protocol is one of the protocols used on the Internet.

-Specifically is the one most used in the World Wide Web.
+It is the most commonly used in the World Wide Web.

 ## Protocol